lrthomps/lrthomps.github.io/_posts/2020-09-13-data-where.md

 ## Curated Datasets

 A breed all their own: they're uniform, tidy, split into training/validation/test sets, (over-)used to pit algorithms against each other (some curated and shared for that purpose but aren't adopted as readily).
 Older benchmarks are good for starting out or for hard variants of the problem statement (eg. one-shot!).

-### Various

-* [Penn ML Benchmarks](https://epistasislab.github.io/penn-ml-benchmarks/) for supervised learning algorithms
-* [AutoML/AutoDL](https://automl.chalearn.org/) competitions datasets dating back to 2016; Springer has [open access to the book](https://www.automl.org/book/) with a chapter reviewing the challenge
-* [NIPS 2003 workshop on feature extraction](http://clopinet.com/isabelle/Projects/NIPS2003/) (in case you want to compare against 11.9 in the Elements)
-* [OKCupid dataset](https://openpsych.net/forum/showthread.php?tid=279) N=68,371, 2,620 variables from the dating site OKCupid
-* [Common Crawl](https://commoncrawl.org/the-data/) with over 8yrs of web
-* [GDELT Project](https://www.gdeltproject.org/) "watching our world unfold", or (less creepy) "the GDELT Project monitors the world's broadcast, print, and web news from nearly every corner of every country in over 100 languages and identifies the people, locations, organizations, themes, sources, emotions, counts, quotes, images and events driving our global society every second of every day, creating a free open platform for computing on the entire world."
-* [CS bibliography](https://dblp.uni-trier.de/) has >5m publications, use as a graph, for NLP/topics, for time series analysis
+In no particular order:

 ### Images